flopezag/fiware-murano/doc/admin.md

 ### I/O flows

-The rule engine application is hearing from port 8082.
+The murano api is hearing from port 8082.
 Please refer to the installation process in order to know exactly which was the port selected.